exponea/exponea-flutter-sdk/Documentation/tracking.md

 >
 > Learn more about [Token tracking via notification_state event](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-push-notifications#token-tracking-via-notification_state-event).

-You can also use the `anonymize` method to switch to a different Engagement project.
+You can also use the `anonymize` method to switch to a different {user.mkg} project.
 The SDK will then track events to a new customer record in the new project, similar to the first app session after installation on a new device.

 #### Examples